Disability Equality Scheme

-3. demonstrate that it has taken actions in the DES and achieved appropriate outcomes; The Museum gathers information from visitors about disability and reviews visitor book comments relating to disability.
-The Museum will record its actions in OUTS through project management records.
-The Museum plans to evaluate the impact of OUTS on people with disabilities as part of its general formative and summative evaluation of the project.
+3. Demonstrate that it has taken the actions set out in the DES and achieved appropriate outcomes.
+The Museum gathers information from visitors about disability (via its Annual Survey) and reviews comments in its Visitors Books relating to disability.
+The Museum is recording any actions taken in relation to access during the Opening up the Soane project (OUTS) through management records.

-4. report on progress and review and revise the DES.
+4. Report on progress and review and revise the DES as appropriate.

-The definition of disability is that used in the Disability Discrimination Act 1995, and applies to a wide range of disabilities (from people with Alzheimer’s and arthritis, to those with learning disabilities, diabetes, cancer, asthma, etc).
+The definition of disability is that used in the Equality Act 2010, and applies to a wide range of disabilities (from people with Alzheimer’s and arthritis, to those with learning disabilities, diabetes, cancer, asthma, etc).

 It is essential that the Museum considers the impact of its decisions on the full range of disabled people.

 The purpose of the Soane Disability Equality Scheme and the related Disability Action Plan (see below), is to help Sir John Soane’s Museum achieve equality in employment, service provision, access to premises and education.
-The Scheme will set out our overall objectives for improving and addressing disability inequalities, and our plans to deliver improvements to access and services.
-It will help us achieve a number of goals.
+The Scheme sets out our overall objectives for addressing disability inequalities, and our plans to deliver improvements to access and services.
+It will help us achieve a number of goals, which are as follows.

-(i) Focus upon and meet our requirements under the DDA, setting out our plans to improve disability access to employment and services.
+(i) Focus upon and meet our duties under the Equalities Act 2010, setting out our plans to improve disability access for disabled people to employment and services.